s3thi/reddit-mailer/README.md

 reddit and `rm-sender` to email them to yourself.
 Try them out at an interactive shell to ensure they're working as expected.

-### Step 3: Configre Reddit Mailer to run at an interval using systemd
+### Step 3: Configure Reddit Mailer to run at an interval using systemd

 If you're on Linux, you can automate Reddit Mailer using systemd.
 In the `sample_configs/` directory you will find a set of systemd unit files that you